belshikun/belshikun.github.io/content/dnd/castalia-treasure.md

 ## Session 6

+- 14 gp and 8 sp from student ambushers.
 - Kept Valspira's orb instead of passing it to Remy or the Red Eagle.
 - Found 10 gp and one vial of drow poison on the assassins.
 - Received 1000 gp from Prince Calvin.